 A practical understanding of unit scale in Unity is more than just knowing how big an asset is going to be when you import it into the engine, your choice of unit scale also affects how animation is interpreted, how effects within the audio engine are transformed, physics calculation, and more.

 Before we get too deep into that, let’s define some terms.

 What is a ‘Unity Unit’?

 There is a lot of contradictory advice regarding the default unit of scale in Unity.
-I believe this confusion comes in part from a lack of the language to describe the size of a unit of measurement within the engine, so I hope this helps the conversation.
+I believe this confusion comes in part from a lack of the terminology to describe the size of a unit of measurement within the engine, so I hope this helps the conversation along.

 Default Unity Units

-As accurate as that statement is, and although Unity can support any number as its default unit distance/length size (maybe not incredibly huge or small numbers, but you get my point), out of the box it expects meters.
+As accurate as this statement is, and although Unity can indeed support any value as its default unit distance/length size (excluding prohibitively large or small numbers), out of the box it will expect meters.